 Whole Class Guided Reading Model - Taken from James Durran blog

 We know the significance of reading aloud to children daily in helping them succeed as readers.
 Even from a young age, children love to hear language.
 When they are read aloud to, their imaginations are stimulated and their understanding of the world is broadened.
 It helps them develop their language and listening skills as well as understanding the importance of language.
 It is also an integral part of ‘sharing our love of reading’, as when we read aloud a range of good quality texts to children, we are promoting that love of reading.
 Through discussion of what we have read, we can address unknown vocabulary and model the reading process to children.
-The books we read daily, are high-quality texts, linking to our curriculum project.
+The books we read daily, are high-quality texts and where possible, link to our curriculum project.

 We are very aware of the importance of vocabulary and know that being ‘word poor’ has negative consequences for our children in later life.
 This is why we ensure that we are providing many opportunities to promote and develop vocabulary: through rich structured talk and writing; teaching vocabulary explicitly across the curriculum through a range of approaches; providing structured opportunities to read and also opportunities to read for pleasure.
 We display and model vocabulary (across the curriculum) to reinforce the vocabulary that has been taught.